 Do I really need to use condoms for oral sex?

-Most STIs are spread through certain bodily fluids, so you’re at risk if semen (come), vaginal fluids, or pre-ejaculate (pre-come) comes into contact with your genitals (including your anus) or your mouth.
+Most STIs are spread through certain bodily fluids.
+You’re at risk if semen (come/cum), vaginal fluids, or pre-ejaculate (pre-come) touches your genitals (including your anus) or your mouth.
 Some STIs, like herpes and HPV, can be spread through sexual skin-to-skin contact.
 You can’t tell whether someone has an STI by looking at them—the most common STI symptom is NO symptoms.

 Because of this, we recommend that everyone use condoms or dental dams during oral sex.

 You can use condoms for oral sex involving a penis (blow job, giving head, going down on).
 Some people don’t like the taste of latex, but there are a ton of flavored condoms out there.
 Grab a few and have some fun finding a flavor you like!